BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 • See’s Candies

-When we go to my SIL’s family for Christmas (or any other big family get together) we do Hor’deouvres style.
+When we go to my SIL’s family for Christmas (or any other big family get together) we do Hor’deouvres.
 The family is so big now that over the years we have found that if each person brings an hor’deouvre to feed 10+ people that we can make a HUGE feast.
 We just serve it buffet style (skipping the sit down meal) and mingle and play – it is ALWAYS the best time.

 CINNAMON BUN CUPCAKES